mjohnson518/supernova-web/docs/nova-docs/node-operation/disaster-recovery.md

-# SuperNova Disaster Recovery Guide
+# Supernova Disaster Recovery Guide

-This document outlines the disaster recovery capabilities and procedures for SuperNova nodes.
+This document outlines the disaster recovery capabilities and procedures for Supernova nodes.
 It is intended for system operators and administrators who need to manage recovery from data corruption or system failures.

 ## Overview

-SuperNova incorporates comprehensive disaster recovery mechanisms designed to detect, diagnose, and repair various types of data corruption.
+Supernova incorporates comprehensive disaster recovery mechanisms designed to detect, diagnose, and repair various types of data corruption.
 The system prioritizes data integrity and availability, with multiple strategies for recovery depending on the nature and severity of the issue.

 ## Corruption Types

-SuperNova can detect and handle the following types of corruption:
+Supernova can detect and handle the following types of corruption:

 | Corruption Type | Description | Severity |
 |----------------|-------------|----------|